Symbian: History

 In November 2010, the Symbian Foundation announced that due to changes in global economic and market conditions (and also a lack of support from members such as Samsung and Sony Ericsson), it would transition to a licensing-only organisation; Nokia announced it would take over the stewardship of the Symbian platform.
 Symbian Foundation would remain the trademark holder and licensing entity and would only have non-executive directors involved.

 With market share sliding from 39% in Q32010 to 31% in Q42010, Symbian was losing ground to iOS and Android quickly, eventually falling behind Android in Q42010.
 Stephen Elop was appointed the CEO of Nokia in September 2010, and on 11 February 2011, he announced a partnership with Microsoft that would see Nokia adopt Windows Phone as its primary smartphone platform, and Symbian would be gradually phased out, together with MeeGo.
 As a consequence, Symbian's market share fell, and application developers for Symbian dropped out rapidly.
 Research in June 2011 indicated that over 39% of mobile developers using Symbian at the time of publication were planning to abandon the platform.

 By 5 April 2011, Nokia ceased to make free any portion of the Symbian software and reduced its collaboration to a small group of preselected partners in Japan.
 Source code released under the original EPL remains available in third party repositories, including a full set of all public code from the project as of 7 December 2010.

+The GitHub organization SymbianSource describes itself as hosting "Final repositories from the defunct Symbian Foundation", including the oss.FCL.sf.os.kernelhwsrv repository, which is labelled "Symbian OS Kernel".

 On 22 June 2011, Nokia had made an agreement with Accenture for an outsourcing program.
 Accenture will provide Symbian-based software development and support services to Nokia through 2016.
 The transfer of Nokia employees to Accenture was completed on 30 September 2011 and 2,800 Nokia employees became Accenture employees as of October 2011.

 Nokia had terminated its support of software development and maintenance for Symbian with effect from 1 January 2014, thereafter refusing to publish new or changed Symbian applications or content in the Nokia Store and terminating its 'Symbian Signed' program for software certification.